hmnthabit/chat_application/README.md

-# Chat Application: A multi-client chat application written in python
+# A Multi-Client Chat Application

 ## Features